-4. How long does it take to find a nanny?
+4. How long does it take to find a long-term nanny?

 We suggest planning for the search to take approximately 3 to 6 weeks, if you are looking to make a long-term hire.
-Placements through our short-term division usually takes less time, in some cases as little as one day).
+Placements through our short-term division usually takes less time, in some cases as little as one day.

 5. How much do nannies and family assistants get paid?